 In order to properly take into account the impact of cumulative interference caused by several WSDs in the UHF band the following principles have to be considered:

-Cumulative interference can result from (i) different WSDs using the same channel in different geographical locations or (ii) different WSDs using different channels in the same geographical locations.
+Cumulative interference can result from

+different WSDs using the same channel in different geographical locations or

+different WSDs using different channels in the same geographical locations.

 Two options exist:

 Option 1: Single WSD treatment: The maximum permissible output powers on the channels potentially available for a single WSD have to be derived by applying a margin for each WSD (e.g. 5 dB for the adjacent channels configurations).